Cardiologists on the staff of United Regional diagnose and treat the following:

-In 2011, United Regional's average door-to-balloon time was 65 minutes, significantly less than the American Heart Association’s guidelines, which provide for a door-to-balloon time of 90 minutes.
+This year, United Regional’s average door-to-balloon time is 59 minutes, significantly less than the American Heart Association’s guidelines, which provide for a door-to-balloon time of 90 minutes.
 Additionally, United Regional is meeting the 90-minute door-to-balloon time in 100% of heart attack cases.

 To learn more about heart attack warning signs for men and women, click here.